MuellerNico/PolyMorph/README.md

 ``main.cpp``: Simulation entry point and main time stepping loop.

-``const.h``: Contains all parameters and settings.
+``param.h``: Contains all parameters and settings.
 Treat this like a configuration-file.

 ``domain.h``: Defines a simple rectangular domain within which all calculations happen.
 The boundary conditions of the solver will be applied at the boundaries of this domain.